 It’s hard to imagine life without the humble fridge.
 Not only do they stock necessary nourishments, they also store cheese and wine, and that’s important too.
 Australians love a good fridge.
-In our customer satisfaction ratings, it was found that Australians own an average of 1.5 fridges, which means that a lot of us own a second fridge, either for drinks or simply more storage space.
-The average amount spent on fridges was $1,298, which certainly isn’t cheap by any stretch.
+There are a lot of us who own a second fridge, either for drinks or simply more storage space.
+The average amount spent on fridges was $1,156, which certainly isn’t cheap by any stretch.

 So, what’s the deal with cheap fridges?
 Seeing that Aussies commonly own a second fridge, it’s understandable that many don’t want to shell out more than $1,000 for one.
 As such, we can assume that a second fridge is bought on the cheap.
 However, what are you really getting with a cheap fridge?
-Find out more with Canstar Blue.
+Read on to find out.

 Cheap fridges: What am I really paying?

-Many of us are making do with old fridges that have been doing us proud for around a decade or more (we found the average life expectancy to be 10.8 years).
+Many of us are making do with old fridges that have been doing us proud for around a decade or more.
 As the old saying goes “if it ain’t broke, don’t fix it”.
 But for some people, it may be that the cost of buying a new, improved refrigerator will be a major put-off.
-With Aussies spending an average of almost $1,300 on their new fridges, you can understand why many households will delay buying one for as long as possible, or buy the cheapest fridge they can get away with.
+With Aussies spending an average of over $1,000 on their new fridges, you can understand why many households will delay buying one for as long as possible, or buy the cheapest fridge they can get away with.

 There’s a lot more to pay than just the sticker price when deciding on a fridge.
 The most important thing to look at when buying a cheap fridge is its energy efficiency rating label.
-Often, the cheapest fridges can use over 400kWh, which can equate to $132 a year!
+Often, the cheapest fridges can use over 400kWh, which can equate to $132 a year (based on 0.33c/kWh)!
 Think about that the next time you go for a second fridge.

 Cheap full-sized fridges